 I also lecture internationally on natural medicines, and have been interviewed on radio programs across the country.
-I am available for medical services such as at sporting events, and consulting to the nutraceutical and sports medicine industries for natural product creation and education, and proactive health classes for schools, businesses, sports teams, and sports store clinics.
+I am available for consulting to the nutraceutical and sports medicine industries for natural product creation and education, and proactive health classes for schools, businesses, sports teams, and sports store clinics.

 Currently, I'm a recreationally competitive cyclist and a two-time Ironman triathlon finisher.
 When I'm not training I enjoy spending time with my family and running around in the Rocky Mountains.

 I completed my pre-medical studies at Colorado State University and I earned my doctorate in Naturopathic Medicine at Southwest College of Naturopathic Medicine in Tempe, Arizona.
-Following completion of medical school, I spent an additional 2 years in residency at the National College of Natural Medicine’s Family Residency program in Portland, Oregon.
+Following completion of school, I spent an additional 2 years in residency at the National University of Natural Medicine’s Family Residency program in Portland, Oregon.

-This was a 10-year period of rigorous study; upon graduation I was eligible to sit for state medical board licensing exams.
-In the U.S., 16 states, the District of Columbia, and the territories of Puerto Rico and the U.S. Virgin Islands extend primary care physician licensing to naturopathic physicians.
-All states require graduation from an accredited 4-year, in-residence naturopathic medical school and must pass postdoctoral board examinations before receiving a license to practice medicine.
+This was a 10-year period of rigorous study; upon graduation I was eligible to sit for state naturopathic medical board licensing exams.
+In the U.S., 16 states, the District of Columbia, and the territories of Puerto Rico and the U.S. Virgin Islands extend licensing to naturopathic doctors.
+All states require graduation from an accredited 4-year, in-residence naturopathic medical school and must pass postdoctoral board examinations before receiving a license or registration to practice naturopathic medicine.

 In addition, each state mandates yearly continuing education requirements for licensed and registered naturopathic doctors.
-I maintain a current, active license to practice medicine in the States of Colorado and an active current license in Oregon.
+I maintain a current, active license to practice in the States of Colorado and an active current license in Oregon.